Executing the SL1 Agent with JMX

 To manually align the Dynamic Applications:

-1. Find the JMX device you want to monitor with the SL1 Agent in the Device Manager page (Registry > Devices > Device Manager) and click its wrench icon ().
+1. Find the JMX device you want to monitor with the SL1 Agent in the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface) and click its wrench icon ().

 2. From the Device Properties page, click the Collections tab.
 The Dynamic Application Collections page appears.